WebOrigami/docs/src/content/pattern/indexPages.md

 ---
 title: Index pages
 functions: !ori js/codeFunctions.js(pattern-intro/index/indexPages.js)
-htmlObject: !ori pattern-intro/index/transform.js(@graph/from pattern-intro/index/object.js)
+htmlObject: !ori pattern-intro/index/transform.js(@tree/from pattern-intro/index/object.js)
 ---

-Right now, the experience of browsing our graph of generated HTML is a little unsatisfying because there are no index pages — we have to know what pages exist and manually enter a valid URL.
+Right now, the experience of browsing our tree of generated HTML is a little unsatisfying because there are no index pages — we have to know what pages exist and manually enter a valid URL.

-We can fix that by adding another graph transform.
-Wrapping a graph with this transform will:
+We can fix that by adding another tree transform.
+Wrapping a tree with this transform will:

-1. add "index.html" as one of the inner graph's keys if it's not already defined
+1. add "index.html" as one of the inner tree's keys if it's not already defined
 2. define a default value for "index.html" if one isn't already defined

-The default value will be an HTML page listing the graph's other keys as links.
+The default value will be an HTML page listing the tree's other keys as links.

 ## Generate a single index page

-First let's write a function that returns a reasonable default index page for a graph that doesn't define one.
+First let's write a function that returns a reasonable default index page for a tree that doesn't define one.

 ```{{'js'}}
 /* In src/index/indexPages.js */